 There are wearables for running, cycling, weightlifting, tennis, swimming and all other kinds of sports.
 But did you know you can buy high-tech gear designed specifically for skiing and snowboarding?
 This includes everything from smart ski goggles to GPS enabled helmets.

 Beanies and boots at the ready, the skiing season is just around the corner.
 As you make your preparations to head off to the slopes, check out our list of gadgets that have the potential to improve your overall powder experience.

-There are three sizes to choose from including the first Fenix watch designed with the female sports enthusiast in mind.
-Alternatively you could always opt for the Forerunner 935, same specs but in a more budget friendly wrapper.
+There are a number of different design options to choose from including the first Fenix watch which can tap into the sun’s energy to fuel the battery.
+Alternatively you could always opt for the Forerunner 945, same specs but in a more budget friendly wrapper.